BIDS-collaborative/hackingmeasurement.github.io/_posts/2015-05-07-bids-moorea-and-crete.md

 Chris Mungall knows of literature on text mining protein-protein interactions.

-BioHeritage library may be a good source.
+BiodiversityHeritageL library (http://www.biodiversitylibrary.org/) may be a good source.
+BHL in collaboration with Prof. Ananiadou, Dr Navarro (NACTEM, UK) and other colleagues are already working on  http://miningbiodiversity.org/

 GLoBI has a nice API where a group of students recently built a [species interaction exploration tool](http://danielabar.github.io/globi-proto).
 You could start [here](http://www.globalbioticinteractions.org/).
 Pictures coming in via iNaturalist (curated by EOL).

 ### More todo

 "Guts of the Avatar"